NeuroTechX/ntx_slack_archive/general.md

  >Also, what are you talking about when saying "remix normal data science tools to create better workflows for dealing with neural data"?
 Any specific use cases in mind?

+4/3/2017 6:05 PM

+ **sydneyneurotechx** :

+ >In terms of hardware specs, it's comparable to most eeg systems.
+The main limitation is you are stuck to those electrode locations.
+It is a pretty well designed eeg.
+ERP and Oscillations are both possible with the Muse headband.
+Someone was also able to do Frontal Assymetry as well with the headband (<https://imotions.com/blog/frontal-asymmetry-101-get-insights-motivation-emotions-eeg/>)